Basic Features of the Archival Holdings on the History of the House of Liechtenstein

 The relevant archival documents in all the above-mentioned fonds are not documents of a personal nature, but exclusively those that were created in the course of the administration of the above-mentioned towns by the Liechtensteiners and their officials.

-Overview of important holdings relating to Liechtenstein
+Overview of Holdings Related to the House of Liechtenstein

 Archive města Šternberk [Archive of the town of Moravian Šternberk] (1364-1945)